ab-cs13/data-structure-algorithm-using-rust/README.md

   declared with lifetime.
 Otherwise, that would be a nightmare for programmer to chase those lifetime to figure out dangling references.

 * The rule is pretty simple
->Accept reference as argument and return variable.
+>Always pass reference as argument and return variable from function.But you can always return a reference from a method if data the referred by the reference belongs to struct.
+The single factor always need to be considered while returning reference "Rust never allows dangling references."

 * When we define function, method, struct or enum and we want to use reference we can mention lifetime of the reference.
 In case of struct or enum it tells the compiler what is the lifetime of the reference used inside the struct or enum .
 ```